Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/General Functions.md

 ### setHealthBarColors(leftHex:String, rightHex:String)
 Changes the <ins>health bar</ins> colors.

-- `leftHex` - The opponent hexadecimal color of the health bar.
+- `leftHex` - The opponent hex color of the health bar.
-- `rightHex` - The player hexadecimal color of the health bar.
+- `rightHex` - The player hex color of the health bar.

 ### setTimeBarColors(leftHex:String, rightHex:String)
 Changes the <ins>time bar</ins> colors.

-- `leftHex` - The hexadecimal color of the time bar.
+- `leftHex` - The hex color of the time bar.
-- `rightHex` - The background hexadecimal color of the time bar.
+- `rightHex` - The background hex color of the time bar.

 ### getColorFromHex(color:String)
-Gets the specific color from the Hexadecimal color.
-Expecially when setting/getting a specific color, really useful to be honest.
+Gets the <ins>specific hex color</ins>.
+Expecially when setting/getting a specific hex color, really useful to be honest.

-- `color` - The hexadecimal color to be used.
+- `color` - The hex color to be used.

 Example: If you want to get the color orange use `getColorFromHex('FF7800')` or `getColorFromHex('0xFFFF7800')`.

 ### getSongPosition()
 Returns the current song position, Shortcut to `getPropertyClass('Conductor', 'songPosition')`.

+### openCustomSubstate(name:String, pauseGame:Bool = false)
+Opens your custom substate.

+- `name` - The name of your custom substate to be used.
+- `pauseGame` - An optional parameter, will pause your game after the custom substate has been opened.

+### closeCustomSubstate()
+Closes your custom substate.